People in Transit

 This autonomous programme provides knowledge on automotive and mobility design and technology, and an understanding thereof in specific societal contexts.
 Because of the complexity of the human mobility domain and the high level of design execution in mobility-design, all knowledge, insights and experience derived from this minor, are applicable and valuable in other complex systems and domains.

-This is a selection minor.
-We aim for a balance between students of the various designing faculties.
-The procedure is the same for all applicants.
 In addition to your registration (Osiris or International Office), please send a brief motivation to email@example.com including a description and a representative image of an (of the shelf) project that you are proud of.
 This should represent your thinking, design or engineering skills.
 It does not have to be a mobility related project.

 For information about enrolment, go to: tudelft.nl/minor.